Updated: May 2019

 The answer: Because you own a rifle doesn’t make you a hunter.
-Just because you own a car doesn’t make you a race champion.
-Owning a pagebuilder doesn’t make you a web designer.
+Just because you own a car doesn’t make you a racing champion.
+Owning a pagebuilder doesn’t make you a skilled web designer.

 How do you design a website to be fast from the start?
 Building for speed is called “origin optimization.”
 It happens even before the project begins.
 It’s not an emergency, after-the-fact, speed repair.
 It’s strategic.

 Here’s what to do for WordPress origin optimization:

 1Get the best shared hosting you can afford.
 What’s best?
 Find a normal host allowing writing to the .htaccess file on your server.
 Special hosting – like WP Engine – won’t allow this.
 That ability is important for plugin speed tricks.
 Don’t choose SiteGround.
 Their wild TTFB fluctuates and is erratic.
 Their servers are worse than mediocre for TTFB.